Alternative versions of Thor (Marvel Comics): Rune King Thor

-Rune King Thor is a very strong version of Thor.
-In a desperate need of power, Thor makes the ultimate sacrifice of his life in the Mighty Thor #80–85.
-He hangs himself from the tree of Yggdrasil to get his hands on rune magic, and dies.
+Rune King Thor is a version of Thor who hung himself from the tree of Yggdrasil to obtain rune magic.
 After dying, Thor ends up in Helheim and sees Hela, who tries to attack him.
-However, Thor’s Odinforce saves him and brings him back to life.
-The new rebirth is called Rune King Thor, a character who can never die or age, and is also invulnerable to disease.
+However, Thor’s Odinforce saves him and brings him back to life, giving him immense power.

 Alternative continuities

 Age of Apocalypse

 In the Age of Apocalypse reality, Donald Blake never discovers Mjolnir and thus never becomes Thor.
-Blake, as a member of the Human High Council, meets with Mikhail Rasputin (one of Apocalypse's horsemen) for peace talks.
-Knowing the mutant would never keep his word, Blake stabs Rasputin through the chest with his cane and shoves him out a window, with both falling to their deaths.
+Blake, as a member of the Human High Council, meets with Mikhail Rasputin for peace talks.
+Knowing Rasputin would never keep his word, Blake stabs him and shoves him out a window, with both falling to their deaths.

 Amalgam Comics

-In the Amalgam Comics universe, Thor is joined with Orion to form Thorion.
-He is the son of Thanoseid (Thanos/Darkseid) and was traded to All-Highfather Odin to seal a truce between Apokolips and New Asgard.
+Thorion, a composite character based on Thor and DC Comics character Orion, appears in the Amalgam Comics imprint.
+This version is the son of Thanoseid and was raised by Odin as part of a truce between Apokolips and New Asgard.
+Thor-El, a separate character based on Thor and Superman, appears in the series Unlimited Access.

-During one adventure, L'ok D'saad (an amalgamation of Loki and DeSaad), he for whom Thorion was traded, sought to use the Mother Cube (a mixture of a Mother Box and the Cosmic Cube) and its Infinity Essence to awaken the Sleeping One called Surtur and bring about a second Ragnarok that would end everything.
-Thorion, however, invoked the power of the Source via his hammer to halt L'ok's evil wishes.
-Because of the energy released during their conflict, Thorion was remade into a cosmic being known as the Celestial.

-In Unlimited Access, a limited series which further explored themes introduced in DC vs. Marvel, the hero Access formed an amalgamation of Thor and Superman (in his blue energy form).
-Together, they were known as Thor-El.

 Dargo Ktor

+Dargo Ktor debuted in Thor #384 (October 1987) by Tom Defalco and Ron Frenz.
 Dargo Ktor lived in a distant dystopian future, where people of earth are oppressed by the oppressive corp.
 He becomes the Thor of that future after realising that he is worthy to lift Mjolnir and thus fights the oppressive corp and Loki to save his people.